PEN Appeal: Nasrin Sotoudeh

 Pasteur St., Vali Asr Ave., south of Serah-e Jomhouri

-On behalf of the 3,500 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to express our extreme concern regarding the sentence handed down to prominent writer, journalist, and lawyer Nasrin Sotoudeh.
+On behalf of the 3,500 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to express our grave concern regarding the arrest of writer Nasrin Sotoudeh.

-PEN American Center condemns the harsh prison sentence handed down to Nasrin Sotoudeh solely for the peaceful exercise of her right to freedom of expression.
-We believe that her imprisonment is part of a larger crackdown on dissent in Iran, and therefore call for her immediate and unconditional release in accordance with Article 19 of the International Covenant on Civil and Political Rights, to which Iran is a signatory, and for the release of all writers imprisoned in violation of their right to freedom of expression.
+PEN American Center strongly protests the arrest and continued detention of Nasrin Sotoudeh solely for her critical writings and peaceful activism.
+We believe that her arrest is part of a larger crackdown on dissent in Iran, and therefore call for her immediate and unconditional release in accordance with Article 19 of the International Covenant on Civil and Political Rights, to which Iran is a signatory.
+We also call for solid assurances that Sotoudeh has full access to family visits, legal representation and any necessary medical care while in detention.

-Thank you for your consideration of this urgent matter.
+Thank you for your urgent attention to this critical matter.

 Chair, Freedom to Write Committee